Skip to Content

 Modern HIV medicines are highly effective in controlling the virus and preventing complications.

-With proper treatment and support, people living with HIV can enjoy long, active, and fruitful lives.
+With proper treatment and support, PLHIV can enjoy long, active, and fruitful lives.

 Enquiries and Participation

-To learn more about the PLHIV Support Services Programme or to ask about referral arrangements, please approach your healthcare professionals at your public HIV clinic during medical follow-up.
+To learn more about the PLHIV Support Services Programme or to enquire about referral arrangements, please consult your healthcare professionals at your public HIV clinic during medical follow-up.

-They can assess your needs and help connect you with suitable NGO partners for appropriate support and services.
+They will assess your needs and connect you with suitable NGO partners for support and services provision.

 Participating NGOs